navido89/Time-Series-Analysis-ARIMA-Model-Covid19-Predictions/README.md

 + lubridate

 ## Project Description:
 + Data Source: Used the data set from "Our World in Data", which consisted of 34033 rows and 34 columns.
+See variables below:
 <img src="images/Variables.png">

 + Feature engineered the date column and transformed the class from a factor to date.